 E-Expanding: He plans to sell his business and hopes to build another one from scratch shortly after.

 "We just sold our business!
 We're going to have financial stability!"
-Jonny Hale still cherishes the moment he told his wife, Zoe, that he just sold King Kong Magnetics, the couple's magnet fishing business.
+Jonny Hale still cherishes the moment he told his wife, Zoe, that they'd just sold King Kong Magnetics, the couple's magnet fishing business.
 And it wasn't years into the making.
-Jonny built it from the ground up and found a buyer in a short 16 months.
+Jonny and Zoe built it from the ground up and found a buyer in a short 16 months.

 "If you're motivated enough, you find the time.
 You just do it." - Jonny Hale

 Jonny has an entrepreneurial mindset, but he's also grounded.
 He founded King Kong Magnetics back in 2019 and worked around the clock to grow an audience and create a fantastic product.
 However, he never quit his day job as an IT consultant.

 Where did he find time to build a business?
 During his daily commute.
 He rode the train from Queensland to Brisbane, Australia each day.
 The hour-long trip gave Jonny the time he needed to make a plan and put it into action.
 Unwavering motivation made it possible for him and Zoe to bootstrap their way to the top.

 "Motivation is the difference between the people who make it and the people who don't." - Jonny Hale

 The idea for King Kong Magnetics emerged after plenty of product research.
 Jonny discovered the growing trend of "magnet fishing," and initially, he and Zoe had no idea what it was.
 But search volume analytics convinced them that the sport was about to become a global craze.
 At the time, only a few sellers were targeting this exciting, up-and-coming market.